Insights from collectibles: Our friend time

 Perhaps you find yourself here as well.

-A productive practice to consider is integrating into our thought processes what I call the other question.
-I’m always intrigued with inverse statements and questions.
+A productive practice to consider is integrating what I call the other question into our thought processes.
+I’m always intrigued by inverse statements and questions.
 There is always another one there.

-What we are considering is a fundamental practice in order to experience the full range of possibility thinking.
-We must be able to look at every side of our choices.
+What we are considering is a fundamental practice for experiencing the full range of possibility thinking.
+We must be able to consider every side of our choices.

 In my work as a strategist over the years, this has proven to be what has made the difference between goals and objectives that are reached with greater ease and those that create struggles or even get lost along the way.

 There is always another question to consider.
-The other question is also what quite often delivers us the greater return.
+The other question is also what quite often delivers us the more significant return.

 Questions that drive insight are the ones that move us forward.